The strong vertices of charmed mesons $D$, $D^{*}$ and charmonia $J/\psi$, $\eta_{c}$: QCD sum rules

-We take the change of variables $p^{2}\to-P^{2}$, $p'^{2}\to-P'^{2}$ and $q^{2}\to-Q^{2}$ and perform the double Borel transform\cite{Ioffe:1982ia,Ioffe:1982qb} to the both phenomenological and QCD sides.
+We take the change of variables $p^{2}\to-P^{2}$, $p'^{2}\to-P'^{2}$ and $q^{2}\to-Q^{2}$ and perform double Borel transform\cite{Ioffe:1982ia,Ioffe:1982qb} to both the phenomenological and QCD sides.
 The variables $P^{2}$ and $P'^{2}$ will be replaced by $T_{1}^{2}$ and $T_{2}^{2}$, where $T_{1}$ and $T_{2}$ are the Borel parameters.
-In this article we take $T^{2}=T_{1}^{2}$ and $T_{2}^{2}=kT_{1}^{2}=kT^{2}$, where $k$ is a constant related to meson mass.
-It takes different values for different vertices and off-shell cases, and these values are represented in Table \ref{kE}.
-Then we match the phenomenological and the QCD sides using the quark-hardon duality.
-Finally, the sum rules for the coupling constants are obtained.
+In this article, we take $T^{2}=T_{1}^{2}$ and $T_{2}^{2}=kT_{1}^{2}=kT^{2}$, where $k$ is a constant related to meson mass.
+It takes different values for different vertices, and these values are represented in Table \ref{kE}.
+Then, we match the phenomenological and the QCD sides using the quark-hardon duality, and the sum rules for the coupling constants are obtained.
 Finally, the momentum dependent coupling constants can be expressed as,